-Awesome Arcades for Long Island Kids
+Awesome Arcades on Long Island for Video-Game Loving Kids

 Laser Bounce – Levittown

 Laser Bounce offers a large arcade with carnival-type games such as Knock Down the Clown and Whac-a-Mole, as well as the classics like Pac Man, skee ball, and basketball.
 There are also large-screen TV games such as Deal or No Deal and Piano Keys.
 Earn tickets to redeem at its 35-foot prize kiosk.
 Other attractions include laser tag, bowling, a VR machine, bounce houses, and more.
 Check out their all-you-can-play packages for extra fun!

 What's unique about the arcade at Planet Play is its size and appeal to younger gamers.
 Spinning wheels, VR pods, baskeball shooting, skee ball and air hockey awaited, alongside a space-themed Whac-a-Mole, spaceship flying games, and more.
 Planet Play's lone bouncy house is designed for ages 2-8, while the 700-square-foot, two-tier climbing structure boasts slide races, ninja warrior obstacles, and a dueling Ballocity game.